 Step 3: Spend the rest

-Again, many individuals do not have the luxury of saving/investing, then paying bills, and then having extra spending money.
-This method is going to require that you have a gap in you income and spending.
+Many individuals do not have the luxury of saving/investing, paying bills, and then having extra spending money.
+This method will require that you have a gap in your income and spending.

 Paying Off Debt Without a Budget